 Conclusion

-REI is one of the leading outdoor gear brands in terms of value, and their Co-op 650 Down Jacket 2.0 is a prime representation of that.
+REI Co-op is one of the leading outdoor gear brands in terms of value, and their 650 Down Jacket is a prime example.
 You get great quality for the price and all the performance the average hiker or skier needs.
-And at the end of the day, we really like the look of the jacket too.
-It doesn’t have a blaring logo stuck to the chest—instead, there’s a small REI Co-op tab along the bottom hem.
-In addition, the jacket is offered in a variety of colorways (six for both men and women at the time of publishing).
-All said, this sub-$100 jacket beats out a number of more expensive competitors, making it our top budget pick for 2020-2021.
+And at the end of the day, we really like the look of this jacket, too.
+It doesn’t have a blaring logo stuck to the chest and is offered in a wide variety of colorways and sizes.
+All told, this $129 jacket beats out a number of more expensive competitors, making it our top budget pick for several years running.

 Powered by Drupal